DataFire/Integrations/integrations/generated/amazonaws_ssm/README.md

   * Message [String](#string)

 ### ResourceLimitExceededException
-* ResourceLimitExceededException `object`: Error returned when the caller has exceeded the default resource limits (e.g. too many Maintenance Windows have been created).
+* ResourceLimitExceededException `object`: <p>Error returned when the caller has exceeded the default resource limits.
+For example, too many Maintenance Windows or Patch baselines have been created.</p> <p>For information about resource limits in Systems Manager, see <a href="http://docs.aws.amazon.com/general/latest/gr/aws_service_limits.html#limits_ssm">AWS Systems Manager Limits</a>.</p>
   * Message [String](#string)

 ### ResourceType